 - We recommend using a non-root user with full sudo permissions for the production deployment of our software, since root access in production environments is not a secure standard.

 - Non-root user (least-privileged sudo user)

-- If your Security team requires only specific sudo privileges to be granted to the user (e.g. a least-privileged sudo user), please contact us and we can provide you with the most up-to-date list of sudo commands necessary to install and run our on-premise Extensions.
+- If your Security team restricts sudo privileges to a limited sete of commands, please contact us and we can provide you with the most up-to-date list of sudo commands necessary to install and run our on-premise extensions.

 Please proceed to the next step: 2.2: SSL Certificate